MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.3.0/Get-AzureRmPublicIpAddress.md

 ## EXAMPLES

-### 1: Get a public IP resource
+### Example 1: Get a public IP resource
 ```
-$publicIp = Get-AzureRmPublicIpAddress -Name $publicIpName -ResourceGroupName $rgName $publicIp
+PS C:\> $PublicIp = Get-AzureRmPublicIpAddress -Name $PublicIpName -ResourceGroupName "ResourceGroup03"
 ```

-This command gets a public IP address resource with name $publicIPName in the resource group $rgName.
+This command gets a public IP address resource with name $publicIPName in the resource group named ResourceGroup03.
+The command stores the result in the $PublicIp variable for use in other commands.

 ## PARAMETERS